bijancn/linux-and-terminals/lectures/01-intro/slides.md

 ------------------------------------------------------------------------
 1. <mark>Intro, Linux basics and file management</mark>
 2. More commands and piping
-3. One liners (going beyond pipes)
-4. Bash scripting
+3. Bash scripting
-5. Regular Expressions
+4. Regular Expressions
-6. Makefiles
+5. Makefiles
-7. Git
+6. Git
-8. DESY IT (Sven Sternberger)
+7. DESY IT (Sven Sternberger)
 Note:
 - Lectures will be hands on, so we try the stuff we see directly
 - Everyone noted at least basic programming skills